amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/further-explain.md

 **Main function:**

+1. If the input list is of size 1, then no need sort, just return it.
 ```javascript
 if (inputList.length === 1) {
         return inputList;
     }
 ```

-If the input list is of size 1, then no need sort, just return it.
+2. Split the array into 2 halves, using “splice” function.
 ```javascript
 else {
         const half = inputList.length / 2;